 - Sec.
-5. NRS 289.010 is hereby amended to read as follows: - 6 289.010 As used in this chapter, unless the context otherwise 7 requires: - 1.
-"Administrative file" means any file of a peace officer containing information, comments or documents about the peace officer, including, without limitation, a personnel file.
-The term does not include any file relating to an investigation conducted pursuant to section 2 of this act or a criminal investigation of a peace officer. - 2.
-"Choke hold" means the holding of a person's neck in a manner specifically intended to restrict the flow of oxygen or blood to the person's lungs or brain.
+5. NRS 289.010 is hereby amended to read as follows: - 289.010 As used in this chapter, unless the context otherwise requires: - "Administrative file" means any file of a peace officer containing information, comments or documents about the peace officer.
+The term does not include any file relating to an investigation conducted pursuant to section 2 of this act or a criminal investigation of a peace officer. - "Choke hold" means the holding of a person's neck in a manner specifically intended to restrict the flow of oxygen or blood to the person's lungs or brain.
 The term includes the arm-bar restraint, carotid restraint and lateral vascular neck restraint. - [2.]
-3. "Peace officer" means any person upon whom some or all of the powers of a peace officer are conferred pursuant to NRS 289.150 to 289.360, inclusive. - 21 [3.]
+3. "Peace officer" means any person upon whom some or 34 35 all of the powers of a peace officer are conferred pursuant to NRS 289.150 to 289.360, inclusive.
+36 - [3.]
 4. "Punitive action" means any action which may lead to dismissal, demotion, suspension, reduction in salary, written reprimand or transfer of a peace officer for purposes of punishment. - Sec.
-6. NRS 289.040 is hereby amended to read as follows: - 289.040 1.
-[No] Except as otherwise provided in subsection 3, a law enforcement agency [may] shall not place any unfavorable comment or document in [the] an administrative file of a peace officer maintained by the law enforcement agency unless: - (a) The peace officer has read and initialed the comment or document; or - (b) If the peace officer refuses to initial the comment or document, a notation to that effect is noted on or attached to the comment or document. - 2.
-If the peace officer submits to the law enforcement agency a written response within 30 days after he is asked to initial the comment or document, his response must be attached to and accompany the comment or document. - 3.
-If a peace officer is the subject of an investigation of a complaint or allegation conducted pursuant to section 2 of this act, the law enforcement agency may place into an administrative file relating to the peace officer only: - 42 (a) A copy of the disposition of the allegation of misconduct; 43 and
+6. NRS 289.040 is hereby amended to read as follows: - provided 289.040 1.
+[No] Except as otherwise subsection 3, a law enforcement agency [may] shall not place any unfavorable comment or document in [the] any administrative file of a peace officer maintained by the law enforcement agency

-- (b) A copy of the notice of or statement of adjudication of any punitive action taken against the peace officer. - 4.
-A peace officer must be given a copy of any comment or document that is placed in his-personnel-file.] an administrative file of the peace officer maintained by the law enforcement agency. - 5.
-Upon request, a peace officer may review any administrative file of that peace officer maintained by the law enforcement agency that does not relate to a current investigation.
+- (a) The peace officer has read and initialed the comment or document; or - (b) If the peace officer refuses to initial the comment or document, a notation to that effect is noted on or attached to the comment or document. - 2.
+If the peace officer submits to the law enforcement agency a written response within 30 days after he is asked to initial the comment or document, his response must be attached to and accompany the comment or document. - If a peace officer is the subject of an investigation of a complaint or allegation conducted pursuant to section 2 of this act, the law enforcement agency may place into any administrative file relating to the peace officer only: - (a) A copy of the disposition of the allegation of misconduct if the allegation is sustained; and - (b) A copy of the notice of or statement of adjudication of any punitive or remedial action taken against the peace officer. - A peace officer must be given a copy of any comment or document that is placed in [his personnel file.] an administrative file of the peace officer maintained by the law enforcement agency. - Upon request, a peace officer may review 5. administrative file of that peace officer maintained by the law enforcement agency that does not relate to a current investigation.